 - What was my advice when stock market crashed in 2020?

-Now let us move on and share with you my Top 10 Best SIP Mutual Funds to invest in India in 2022.
+Let us move on to my sharing of the Top 10 Best SIP Mutual Funds To Invest In India In 2024.

-Last year I recommended two Large Cap Index Funds.
+Last time I recommended two Large Cap Index Funds.
 I am retaining the same funds for this year too.

 # UTI Nifty Index Fund-Direct-Growth